mimblewimble/grin/doc/mmr.md

 latter relies on perfectly balanced binary trees, the former can be seen either as list of perfectly balance binary trees or a single binary tree that would have been truncated from the top right.
-A Merkle Mountain Range (MMR) is strictly append-only, elements are added from the left to the right and the range fills up accordingly.
+A Merkle Mountain Range (MMR) is strictly append-only: elements are added from the left to the right, adding a parent as soon as 2 children exist, fillung up the range accordingly.

-This illustrates a range of 19 elements, where each node is annotated with its order of insertion.
+This illustrates a range with 11 inserted leaves and total size 19, where each node is annotated with its order of insertion.

 ```
 Height